 NIK: So if you have just one minute you can check our social media.
 We’re on Facebook, Twitter, and Google+.
 Visit our Facebook page, and “like” the page, meaning not just deciding that you like it but actually clicking the “like” button to receive news, links, and all our updates in your newsfeed.

 BRITTANY: You can follow us on Twitter and Google+.
 That way, you can receive updates as well as writing tips, goings-on in the Writing Center, and open appointments as they become available.

 NIK: And you can access all of the social media outlets via the icons that are on our Writing Center’s homepage.

 BRITTANY: You could also bookmark our homepage, which is writingcenter.waldenu.edu.
-And you can bookmark our blog, as well the Center for Research Quality or CRQ, which is just researchcenter.waldenu.edu.
+And you can bookmark our blog, as well the Office of Research and Doctoral Services or ORDS, which is just researchcenter.waldenu.edu.

-NIK: Yeah, that Center for Research Quality is great.
+NIK: Yeah, that Office of Research and Doctoral Services is great.
 They have a wonderful website which gives you guidelines for how to write a dissertation and make sure that you’re on track in your process.
 But let’s say you find that you actually have more than just a minute.
 Brittany, I actually think I could have five minutes, maybe.
 So, if you have five minutes, let’s say, what can I do?